Chucheen/Leaderboard/README.md

 And you should be able to browse to [http://localhost:3000/](http://localhost:3000/) and you should see the application.

+## Deploy to production

+    git push heroku master

-This application has been also deployed to heroku under: https://weight-tracker.herokuapp.com/
+This application has been already deployed to heroku under: https://weight-tracker.herokuapp.com/